 TenderEasy was created by freight experts who were tired of trawling through spreadsheets.
 They created the most user-friendly solution on the market and it's now used by some of the globe’s leading companies, including adidas,Puma and Atlas Copco.

 It's always a surprise to see organisations relying on Excel templates to manage their freight RFQs.

 Manually entering data is time consuming and inefficient.
 Excel isn't designed to be a database: large datasets from multiple formats and sources just don't play nice with Microsoft's application.
 And it's not the easiest tool to get to grips with.

 When you use TenderEasy, you get a solution designed to make freight tendering easy, not a program built to carry out calculations.
-You also get support from our in-house team, they’ll guide you through the process of setting up tenders and advise on best-practice throughout.
+You also get support from our in-house team when you need advise from a transport procurement professional.
+They will guide you through the process of setting up tenders and advise on best-practice throughout.
 We host user forums, webinars and more to make sure we engage with our users and continue taking the product in the right direction.

-Despite our best intentions, there are still people out there who use Excel for freight planning.
-We know just how frustrating that can be, but sometimes you just can’t see the wood for the trees.
-You’re so bogged down in spreadsheets and templates for freight tendering that you just knuckle down and push through.
+Some organizations still use Excel for freight tendering still today.
+We know just how frustrating that can be, but sometimes you just 'can't see the wood for the trees.
+You're so bogged down in spreadsheets and templates for freight tendering that you just knuckle down and push through.

-Lot’s of our customers used to be like that.
-Their logistics department ran on Excel and that was how it had always been.
+A lot of our customers used to be like that.
+Their logistics department ran on Excel, and that was how it had always been.
 But here are some post-TenderEasy quotes: